bmwcarit/Emma/doc/readme-emma.md

     start at address 0x0000.
 Devices based on architectures like this can not be analyzed with Emma.
 * Devices that use for example the ARMv6M architecture have a single linear address space.
     Devices based on architectures like this can be analyzed with Emma.

-## Usage
-Section and object summaries of the specified mapfiles will be created.

-    $ python Emma.py a --help
-    usage: Emma Memory and Mapfile Analyser (Emma) [-h] [--version] --project PROJECT --mapfiles MAPFILES [--dir DIR]
-                                               [--subdir SUBDIR] [--analyse_debug]
-                                               [--create_categories]
-                                               [--remove_unmatched] [--noprompt]
-                                               [--Werror]

-    Analyser for mapfiles from Greens Hills Linker (other files are supported via configuration options).It creates a summary/overview about static memory usage in form of a comma separated values file.

-    optional arguments:
-      -h, --help           show this help message and exit --version            Display the version number.
-      --project PROJECT    Path of directory holding the configuration.The project name will be derived from the the name of this folder.
-                           (default: None)
-      --mapfiles MAPFILES  The folder containing the map files that need to be analysed. (default: None)
-      --dir DIR            Output folder holding the statistics. (default: None) --subdir SUBDIR      User defined subdirectory name in the --dir folder.
-                           (default: None)
-      --analyse_debug      Include DWARF debug sections in analysis (default:
-                           False)
-      --create_categories  Create categories.json from keywords. (default: False) --remove_unmatched   Remove unmatched modules from categories.json.
-                           (default: False)
-      --noprompt           Exit fail on user prompt. (default: False) --Werror             Treat all warnings as errors. (default: False)

-    ********* Marcel Schmalzl, Felix Mueller, Gergo Kocsis - 2017-2019 *********

 ## Arguments